Patient Flow in Action

 Thank you for the invitation to speak today.
 I think this means I have been officially outed as a patient flow nerd!

 I’m an emergency physician.
 I’m currently working in medical administration roles across Northern Sydney Local Health District, following a close encounter with cancer in 2025.
 I previously worked as Director of Emergency Medicine at Hornsby Ku-ring-gai Hospital.
 I served as President of the Australasian College for Emergency Medicine (ACEM) from 2021 to 2023.
-During this time, I visited more than 80 hospitals across Australia and New Zealand, and most of the conversations I had centred on patient flow.
+During this time, I visited more than 80 hospitals across Australia and Aotearoa New Zealand, and most of the conversations I had centred on patient flow.
 When you are President of ACEM, you become the official spokesperson on access block.
 Ministers, staffers, health departments, hospital executives, and clinical leaders, as well as journalists, all want to talk with you about patient flow problems, and to discuss potential solutions.

 Conversations about access block have now moved well beyond emergency departments (EDs).
 I find this really encouraging.
 I’m sure that everyone in this room knows that while patient flow problems manifest in EDs as overcrowding and ambulance ramping, EDs themselves are not usually the root cause of the problem.